-One of our members, Graham aka the #TheBestUberEver chose the Mitsubishi Outlander on Rent to own so he could provide his riders with a better experience, since he can, as he puts it, “keep groups of people together, which is awesome.”
+One of our members, Graham aka the #TheBestUberEver chose the Mitsubishi Outlander on Flexi own so he could provide his riders with a better experience, since he can, as he puts it, “keep groups of people together, which is awesome.”

-The Kia Sportage has quickly become the most popular among our members, available on both Uber car rental and Rent to own plans.
+The Kia Sportage has also become one of the most popular among our members, available on both Flexi and Flexi own plans.
 The increased carrying capacity due to the huge and cleverly arranged boot, and the overall passenger comfort earns our members consistent 5-star reviews.

 The car features Bluetooth hands-free connectivity as well as AUX-in and USB ports for smartphones and MP3 music players.
 This feature is popular with passengers who want to listen to their own music while on the road.
 It also has a 3.5-inch screen in the dashboard which can be hooked up with Apple CarPlay and Android Auto – a safer, smarter way to use your phone in the car.
 The display is also hooked up to a reversing camera, which makes parking in the city a breeze.

 In testing, the Kia Sportage scored a five-star safety rating in the ANCAP tests, which means increased safety for both you and your passengers.
 CarsGuide rated the Kia Sportage 4 out of 5 stars with special mention to the stylish looks and the increased passenger room, making it a big hit with Uber passengers.

 Our members get loads of compliments for the quality and comfort of the Kia Sportage.
 Huss, who was the number-one ranked Uber driver in the world for 5-star comments, even received an award from Uber.